AndersonTorres/rfcs/rfcs/0182-user-management.md

   - No longer dealing with synchronization among projects
   - Better strategies for deduplication
     - More generally, better code sharing and refactoring
+  - A tool within the monorepo benefits from the established reputation of NixOS and Nixpkgs.

   Further, including the tool inside the monorepo brings to it a better reputation, since it is kept by the same organization of NixOS and Nixpkgs.